 This variant is currently sold out

 Despite sustainability and nutrition advice from Chefs, seafood experts, and nutritionists, smoked herring is too often hard to find in the US, tucked away in the hidden corner of the supermarket.
-Not so in other countries where herring is immortalized - especially Europe - where herring cultures revere the sacred fish for its taste, versatility, and heart-healthy Omega 3s.
+Not so in other countries where herring is immortalized—especially Europe—where herring culture reveres the sacred fish for its taste, versatility, and heart-healthy Omega 3s.

-We source our herring from the pure, remote waters of Western Alaska where the fishery is managed for sustainably and provides economic support for residents of the remote village of Togiak, Alaska (pop.
-857).
+We source our herring from the pure, remote waters of Western Alaska where the fishery is managed sustainably and provides economic support for residents of the remote village of Togiak, Alaska (pop.
+857.)

-Serve it up: While early American food culture once celebrated the herring with dishes like the Skully Jo Fish Bake originating from seafood ports such as Gloucester, we recommend any throwback recipes draw flavor inspiration from herring worshipping countries.
-In the UK, smoked herring - or kippers - are often enjoyed for breakfast.
+Serve it up: While early American food culture once celebrated the herring, with dishes like the Skully Jo Fish Bake originating from seafood ports such as Gloucester, we recommend any throwback recipes drawing flavor inspiration from herring-worshipping countries.
+In the UK, smoked herring (or kippers) are often enjoyed for breakfast.
 In Scandinavian countries, smoked herring is commonly served alongside a simple dill sauce.
 Smoked herring is delicious when paired with potatoes, as is the custom in northern Europe.

 For a modern approach, take some advice from James Beard Foundation Award-winning chef Renee Erickson and serve smoked herring with room-temperature butter, shallots, lemon juice, and cayenne.

 Pair with a nice lager or pale ale at the start of the day, à la Ernest Hemingway.

 Ingredients: Herring, Salt, Pure Cane Sugar, Spices, Natural Alderwood Smoke